 Presenting Your Advocacy Messages- Sunday, September 10

-How to Advocate for Legislation- Sunday, October 22
+How to Write an Op-Ed- Sunday, October 22

 Social Media for Advocacy- Sunday, November 5